R-uan/mahjong/README.md

 - 155 : South seat is not occupied
 - 161 : Unable to draw tile (Hand Full).
 - 162 : Unable to draw tile (Wall Empty).
+- 163 : Unable to draw tile (Not player's turn).
-- 163 : Unable to discard tile (Tile not in hand)
+- 164 : Unable to discard tile (Tile not in hand)
+- 165 : Unable to discard tile (Not player's turn).